 - 1. Inspect the battery box and cover for damage.
 Be sure pads are in good condition and properly located. - 2.
 Make sure cable ends and battery terminals are clean.
-Apply a light film of dielectric grease to the terminal bold threads. - 3.
-Carefully position the battery into the battery box with the negative (-) terminal toward the front of the motorcycle.
+Apply a light film of dielectric grease to the terminal bolt threads. - 3.
+Carefully position the battery into the battery box with both terminals toward the rear of the bike.

-4. Make sure the positive (+) cable 1 is routed horizontally and perpendicular to the long side of the battery.
+Make sure the positive (+) cable 1 is routed horizontally and parallel to the short side of the battery.
 Connect the positive (+) cable to the positive (+) battery terminal.